-- 6.5 Where a firm does not have an internal model covering all risks to which the MA portfolio is exposed, the PRA expects these risks and associated risk interactions to be considered in the own risk and solvency assessment (ORSA).
-Over time, firms should aim to incorporate all risks to which the MA portfolio is exposed in their full or partial internal model, with consideration given as to any temporary measures that may be required. - 6.6 Modelling management actions (to restore MA compliance) within the internal model is complex, especially for firms that determine their SCR using stochastic methods.
-Such actions can also change the ranking of scenarios and therefore the ultimate SCR.
-Firms should consider the effect of the management actions in a suitable number of scenarios across the probability distribution forecast to ensure an appropriate scenario ranking is achieved. - 6.7 If a firm is using a variance-covariance approach to determine the SCR, the PRA expects the firm to consider whether any further adjustments are required to restore MA compliance in the SCR scenario.
+- 6.7 If a firm is using a variance-covariance approach to determine the SCR, the PRA expects the firm to consider whether any further adjustments are required to restore MA compliance in the SCR scenario.
 This can potentially be incorporated as an end-piece adjustment (eg via a non-linearity adjustment). - 6.8 The PRA expects firms to validate the level of MA benefit assumed in the SCR calculation using a methodology that differs from the primary methodology used to calibrate the stressed MA.
-In particular, where a calibration method is highly reliant on expert judgement, the validation approach should aim to make use of historical data (if possible) to demonstrate the appropriateness of the output, and vice-versa. - 6.9 Where firms' models to determine the stressed FS are modifications of the approach used by EIOPA to determine the FS for the purposes of calculating the TPs, the PRA expects the models to be capable of replicating the FS provided by EIOPA in the same economic conditions.
+In particular, where a calibration method is highly reliant on expert judgement, the validation approach should aim to make use of historical data (if possible) to demonstrate the appropriateness of the output, and vice-versa.
+For the avoidance of doubt, the PRA does not expect firms to run two parallel models for the MA but the validation approaches used should be sufficiently independent from the core modelling methodology so as to give adequate comfort as to the appropriateness of the overall stressed MA and its underlying drivers. - 6.9 Where firms' models to determine the stressed FS are modifications of the approach used by EIOPA to determine the FS for the purposes of calculating the TPs, the PRA expects the models to be capable of replicating the FS provided by EIOPA in the same economic conditions.
 This should act as a check on whether the model is fit for purpose. - 6.10 While the PRA recognises the importance of industry benchmarking surveys as a validation tool, care needs to be taken to ensure that comparable metrics are being assessed and that the surveys used take adequate account of potential differences between firms including the: - approach to rebalancing; and - concentrations of exposure. - 6.11 Also, while simple metrics such as the MA in stress as a percentage of the spread widening have an intuitive appeal, the MA is a portfolio-level calculation and care needs to be taken to ensure that this is appropriately reflected in any conclusions based on benchmarking studies.
-Firms should not place material reliance on such an assessment for the purposes of validating the modelled matching adjustment in stress unless it is sure that the comparison is on a truly like for like basis.
+Firms should not place material reliance on such an assessment for the purposes of validating the modelled matching adjustment in stress unless it is sure that the comparison is on a truly like-for-like basis.